PacketX/GRISM-XML/docs/home.md

-# GRISM XML Tutorial
+## GRISM XML Tutorial

 > GRISM XML is the standard markup language for SDN

-> With GRISM XML you can create your own Network.
+> With GRISM XML you can create your own Network Packet Broker.

 > GRISM XML is easy to learn - You will enjoy it!

+## Features

+- Easy to learn and use, simple to edit
+- User-Friendly
+- Easy to integrate with third-party software
+- Simple and lightweight

 ## Example

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <run>